Eyevinn/hls-monitor/README.md

 ## About Eyevinn Technology

-Eyevinn Technology is an independent consultant firm specialized in video and streaming.
+Eyevinn Technology is an independent consultant firm specializing in video and streaming.
 Independent in a way that we are not commercially tied to any platform or technology vendor.

 At Eyevinn, every software developer consultant has a dedicated budget reserved for open source development and contribution to the open source community.
-This give us room for innovation, team building and personal competence development.
+This gives us room for innovation, team building, and personal competence development.
 And also gives us as a company a way to contribute back to the open source community.

 Want to know more about Eyevinn and how it is to work here.
 Contact us at work@eyevinn.se!